Melanoma risks and causes

 You can view and print the quick guides for all the pages in the About melanoma section

-About 13,300 people are diagnosed with melanoma in the UK each year.
+Around 13,500 people are diagnosed with melanoma in the UK each year.
 It is the 5th most common cancer overall in the UK, excluding non melanoma skin cancer.
-The number of people getting melanoma now is more than 4 times higher than it was 30 years ago.
-In people over 15, the incidence steadily rises with age.
-It is now one of the most common types of cancer in people between the ages of 15 to 34.
-The highest incidence is in people over 80.
+Skin cancer rates are more than 4 times higher than they were in the late 1970’s in Great Britain.
+Above the age of 20 to 24, the incidence steadily rises with age.
+It is now the second most common cancer in people under the age of 50.

 There is one main environmental factor that increases the risk of developing melanoma - ultraviolet light (radiation).
 Ultraviolet light comes from the sun or sunbeds.
 But some people are more at risk of getting melanoma than others, as this page explains.

 Over exposure to sunlight can cause patches of rough, dry skin called solar keratoses.
 Some patches are skin coloured, other patches are pink, red or brown.
-Studies show that people with solar keratoses have a risk of melanoma that is 4 times higher than the general population.
+Studies show that people with solar keratoses on their head and neck have a risk of melanoma on their head, neck or limbs that is 4 times higher than the general population.

 Some of us have more moles than others.
 The more moles you have on your body, the higher your risk of melanoma.
 Of course this doesn't mean you will definitely get melanoma if you have lots of moles.
 But it does mean you should be very careful about exposing yourself to the sun.
 And you should keep an eye on all your moles.
 There is information about this in the page on symptoms of melanoma.